AbuSuudy/AZ-204/AZ-204/9) Event Grid/Notes.md

 > [!NOTE]
 >  Blobs are scanned in groups of 10,000 at a time with a continuation token used between intervals.
 If your function app is on the Consumption plan, there can be up to a 10-minute delay in processing new blobs if a function app has gone idle.
+The larger the storage account the longer it will take.

 ## Native Event Support instead of using Event Grid